nmbazima/mbazima/_posts/2017-12-07-jupyter-db-connections.md

 db = connect(username, password)
 ```

-The 'connect' function returns a sqlalchemy engine object, which we can again use to query the SQL database.
+The 'connect' function returns a sqlalchemy engine object, which we can again use in our Jupyter notebook to query the SQL database.

 ```
 import pandas as pd